School Uniform and the School Day

 - City & Guilds in Hair & Beauty (Level 1)

 - ABC Award in Motor Vehicle Studies (Level 1)

 - Level 1 Certificate in Basic Construction

 The school’s vocational curriculum is constantly expanding to meet our young people’s needs and tailored courses are provided for pupils wishing to access further learning beyond the prescribed curriculum.

-To view our examination results for Academic Year 2014 – 2015, please click on the link below:
+To view our examination results please click on the links below: